doritoes/ipdice.com/6_Regions.md

 - us-west-2 (Oregon)
 - eu-central-1 (Frankfurt)

-Overview:
-- add secrets to each region
-- add security groups to each region
-- add clusters to each region
-- add load balancer to each region
-- add Load Balancer function URL to CloudFront
-- update Route 53

 ## Steps
 1. Create Secret for the Repository in the addtional regions
 2. Create ECR repository in the new regions